I figured it was

 channel (107.1), set the controller to that channel and now visitors

 can listen to the music from the comfort of their cars.
-I also chose
+I also

 to play the same music in the yard.
 I put a radio in the garage,